GR-124/Learning_Journal/README.md

 when in test game to test scripts, the player disappears and idk why.
 Solution: i put the respawn controller script in the player and in the respawn manager and so they deleted eachother, i just took the scrpit out of the player and it was fixed.

+03/12/2024-
+in my npc script i dont remember what move rate means.
+Solution: i remembered. its how long (in seconds) the npc waits till it moves agaon after moving so it can move again.

+npc would stop moving at random and its speed was random.
+Solution: i changed the random range from -1, 1 to -2, 2 because it would include the numbers between like 1 and -1.